My leadership courses are available at: tarawernsing.thinkific.com

-- control the major news media, repeat the same message, squash conflict and debate.
+- control the major news media, repeat the same message, eliminate conflict and debate.

 - limit people’s ability to freely move and travel.

-- punish those who do not do what you want (restrict their freedom, limit their job opportunities, socially isolate them, call them names that dichotomize people into two categories: good people and bad people.
+- punish those who do not do what you want (restrict their freedom, limit their job opportunities, socially isolate them, call them names that dichotomize people into two categories: the “good” people and “bad” people.

 Leadership based in “non-violence” can develop authenticity to the soul-level (rather than disconnect people from their deepest essence and moral compass for the sake of power, control, safety, security, or rewards).

-How do we move out of a social system that harms someone to serve someone else, and learn to co-create a future that supports the development of the human soul and free will to flourish?
+How do we move out of a social system that harms someone to serve someone else, and learn how to co-create a future that supports the development of the human soul and flourishing of free will?